Best Time To Visit Penang - Travelswithsun

 The serious downpours, however, occur between September to November, so you might want to avoid visiting Penang at the time.

-Other than smaller crowds, an unexpected positive point are the lower accommodation prices, alongside good deals for certain activities and attractions as well.
+But besides the smaller crowds, an unexpected positive point are the lower accommodation prices, alongside good deals for certain activities and attractions as well.

 View Of Penang Georgetown From Atop Penang Hill